quackgraph/quackgraph-agent/dev-docs/flow.todo.md

-should be now raw duckdb query in quackgraph-agent , should only in quackgraph core
+should be no raw duckdb query in quackgraph-agent , should only in quackgraph core

 ===